 Some of the Erie family moved to Ireland, but this topic is not covered in this excerpt.
 More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

-Erie Settlers in United States in the 17th Century
+Erie Settlers in West Indies in the 17th Century

 - Bryan Erie, aged 21, who arrived in Barbados or St Christopher in 1634